Eugeou/feature-rich-web-app/README.md

 # Beincom - Feature-Rich Social Media Platform

-A modern, feature-rich social media web application built with Next.js, React.js, and TypeScript.
-This application integrates with the JSONPlaceholder API to provide a comprehensive social networking experience with authentication, commenting, search, and more.
+A modern, feature-rich social media web application built with Next.js 14, React 18, and TypeScript.
+This application provides a comprehensive social networking experience with authentication, commenting, search, community features, and responsive design for all devices.

 ## 🌐 Live Demo